ibuetler/p3s-log-aggregation/Tutorial.md

 # Tutorial Log Aggregation with Python3
 ## Introduction
-This programming exercise is about manipulating (log) files with Python3.
-Learn how to correlate, merge, enrich and visualize the given web server log files.
+This programming exercise is about analyzing given web server log files with Python3.

 ### Learn how to ...